-Upon receipt of a report of sexual assault or harassment, the College will impose reasonable and appropriate interim measures designed to eliminate the reported hostile environment and protect the parties involved.
+Upon receipt of a report of sexual misconduct, the College will impose reasonable and appropriate interim measures designed to eliminate the reported hostile environment and protect the parties involved.
 The College will maintain consistent contact with the parties to ensure that all safety and emotional and physical well-being concerns are being addressed.
 Interim measures may be imposed regardless of whether formal disciplinary action is sought by the complainant or the College.

 A complainant or respondent may request separation or other protection, or the College may choose to impose interim measures at its discretion to ensure the safety of all parties, the broader College community, and/or the integrity of the investigative and/or resolution process.

 All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed by an interim measure.
 The College will take immediate and responsive action to enforce a previously implemented measure.